viewyonder/bad-vibe-coding/CONTRIBUTING.md

 # Contributing to Bad Vibe Coding

-Thank you for contributing to bad-vibe-coding!
+Thank you for contributing to Bad Vibe Coding!
 This repo collects stories about when vibe coding goes wrong.
 Share your coding disasters, bugs, and lessons learned.

 ### Quick Overview